ali-ardakani/feed-reader/README.md

 <!-- About: -->
 <div align="left">
 <h2 id="about">About</h2>
-<p>Feed Reader is a simple RSS reader.
-It is a simple project made using Django and Django Rest Framework.</p></br>
+<p>Feed Reader is a simple RSS scraper that allows you to view the latest news from your favorite websites.
+After you add a category and a website, you can view and manage your feeds.</p>
 <p>The technologies used in this project are:</p>
 <ul>
 <li>Django</li>